topquark22/morseR24/README.md

 ## CE and CSN pins

-The integrated boards are wired for CE=10 and CSN=9.
-Most resources on the Internet suggest that you can specify any pins.
-That's fine if you are using an external radio for some other project, but this project supports integrated boards and so you must use pin 10 for CE and pin 9 for CSN.
+If using an external radio, wire  CE to pin 10 and CSN to pin 9.
+This project supports integrated boards and that's what they use.

 ## Modes of operation